beweonline/moesspruino/README.md

 descent
 -------
-[espruino](https://github.com/espruino) provides easy access too microcontrollers
+[espruino](https://github.com/espruino) provides easy access to microcontrollers
 wifi equipped chips can act as servers and host websites / services
 programming of hardware, server and websites done in a single language: [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
 an interactive development evnironment [IDE](https://www.espruino.com/ide/) is provided as a webpage